hen8y/laravel-vpay/README.md

             $transactionref = $this->payload['transactionref'];
             $amount = $this->payload['amount'];
+            /**
+             *
-            // get the transaction with same transactionref and update status to be successfull
+             * Get the transaction with same transactionref and update status to be successfull

-            // Increment the user balance by the amount }
+             * Increment the user balance by the amount */
+        }
     }
 }